getsentry/sentry-docs/src/collections/_documentation/platforms/python/aiohttp.md

 ## Behavior

-* Sentry will install the AIOHTTP integration for all of your apps.
+* The Sentry Python SDK will install the AIOHTTP integration for all of your apps.

 * All exceptions leading to an Internal Server Error are reported.